C-Marfil/CV/README.md

 [SKILLS](#skills) | [EDUCATION](#education) | [PROJECTS](#projects) | [EXPERIENCE](#experience) | [INTERESTS](#interests) | [LINKEDIN](https://www.linkedin.com/in/carlos-marfil-55875324a/)

-After working for years in the lead Art + Tech organisation in the UK (FACT Liverpool), I am expanding my career by becoming a Software Developer.
-As a Creative Producer at FACT, I had the chance to manage and coordinate multiple projects involving incredibly inspiring Softare Developers - watching and learning about their work appealed to my eagerness to learn and to develop as a professional.
-I wanted to learn how they make *the magic* happen.
+After working for years in the lead Art + Tech organisation in the UK (FACT Liverpool), I am embracing tech fully and becoming a Full Stack Software Developer.
+As a Creative Producer at FACT, I had the chance to manage and coordinate multiple projects.
+Those involved, most of the time, incredibly talented Software Developers - watching and learning from them fed my curiosity, inspiring me to be better.
+I wanted to learn how they made *the magic* happen!

-Training at Command Shift (formerly Manchester Codes), has prepared me over the last 6 months to produce clear, readable code and to develop creative solutions to any challenges.
-I am deeply passionate about telling stories- may that be writing a novel or delivering a tech workshop or through music, and I am currently looking for entry level roles where I can continue to develop while helping a company to share their vision.
+Training at Command Shift (formerly Manchester Codes), has prepared me over the last 6 months to produce clear, readable code and to develop creative solutions to the challenges along the way.
+I am deeply passionate about telling stories- may that be writing a novel or delivering a tech workshop or through coding apps for users, and I am currently looking for entry level roles where I can continue to develop, while helping a company share their vision with the world.

 ## Projects